-Revising The Flexible Working Policy: Hotelcare has a Flexible Working Policy that is available to all levels of it staff from room attendant to Senior management, regardless of part time or full time employment.
+Flexible Working Policy: Hotelcare has a Flexible Working Policy that is available to all levels of it staff from room attendant to Senior management, regardless of part time or full time employment.
 This has been achieved we believe as it has enabled employees to arrange their work around their other commitments.

 We are still committed to reducing our gender pay gap and providing greater opportunities for women to progress into senior positions.
 Hotelcare has a large percentage of women in middle management roles however, we are aware that we need to have more women in key senior roles.
 We are committed to training and development of those in middle-management so that we meet this promise.